roozeer/roozeer/README.md

 My name is Rashid OOZEER
-I am a medical Physicist working in Radiotherapy@Centre hospitalier d'Aajaccio I have allways been interested in Scripting, ever since Pinnacle existed I am happoy now to join Raystation Community and very much keen to start ray_scripting and collaborating with the community
+I am a medical Physicist working in Radiotherapy@Centre hospitalier d'Aajaccio I have allways been interested in Scripting, ever since Pinnacle existed.
+I am happoy now to join Raystation Community and very much keen to start ray_scripting and collaborating with the community

 <!---